THE CORTEX COLLECTIVE PHILOSOPHY

 In many cases, distress is not occurring because the person is failing the environment, but because the environment is repeatedly failing the person.

-Environmental mismatch occurs when a person is expected to function within environments, systems or expectations that are fundamentally at odds with how their nervous system operates.
 Over time, maintaining that mismatch requires significant adaptation.
 People may learn to mask, become perfectionistic, prioritise the needs of others above their own or push themselves far beyond sustainable limits in an effort to cope.
 For many, the eventual result is burnout.

+I believe behaviour makes far more sense when it is viewed as communication rather than simply compliance or non-compliance.
 Behaviour often communicates what a person cannot yet express, does not have the words to explain, or may not fully understand themselves.
 It may communicate overwhelm, anxiety, sensory distress, uncertainty, fear, frustration, exhaustion or unmet needs.
+When behaviour is treated solely as something to be managed, reduced or eliminated, the message can be missed entirely.

-This does not mean that expectations, boundaries, skill development or personal responsibility are unimportant.
+None of this means that expectations, boundaries, skill development or personal responsibility are unimportant.
 However, I believe meaningful support requires looking beyond behaviour alone and considering the broader relationship between the individual and the environments they are being asked to function within.

 A person may be doing everything that is asked of them whilst paying an enormous internal cost.